Reuben Brigety

-Reuben E. Brigety II (born September 7, 1973) is an American diplomat and academic who has served as the United States ambassador to South Africa since 2022.
+Reuben E. Brigety II (born September 7, 1973) is an American diplomat and academic who served as the United States ambassador to South Africa.
 He was the vice-chancellor and president of the University of the South, in Sewanee, Tennessee, from 2020 to 2021.

-Previously Brigety served as the dean of the Elliott School of International Affairs at George Washington University.
-Prior to that, Brigety has served as United States ambassador to the African Union, as a deputy assistant secretary of state, and as permanent representative to the United Nations Economic Commission for Africa.
+Previously, Brigety served as dean of the Elliott School of International Affairs at George Washington University.
+Prior to that, Brigety served as United States ambassador to the African Union, as a deputy assistant secretary of state, and as permanent representative to the United Nations Economic Commission for Africa.

 Early life and education

 A native of Jacksonville, Florida, Brigety is the son of Reuben Brigety, a physician, and Barbara Brigety, an educator and school administrator.
 He graduated from Sandalwood High School as the salutatorian.
-He applied to the United States Naval Academy, and was appointed there as part of the Class of 1995.
-At the academy, served as the Midshipman Brigade Commander during his senior year.
+He applied to the United States Naval Academy and was appointed there as part of the Class of 1995.
+During his senior year at the academy, he served as one of three Midshipman Brigade Commanders.
 He earned a Bachelor of Science in political science and graduated as a Distinguished Naval Graduate.

 After graduation, he served in The Pentagon.
-Through the Thomas G. Pownall Scholarship awarded him from the Naval Academy Alumni Association, he spent two years at the University of Cambridge in England, where he obtained a Master of Philosophy in international relations.
-Brigety then served as an active duty U.S. naval officer, and entered training to be a submarine officer.
-Determined to dedicate himself to humanitarian causes, he requested and received an honorable discharge and returned to study at Cambridge and earned Doctor of Philosophy, also in international relations.
+Through the Thomas G. Pownall Scholarship awarded to him by the Naval Academy Alumni Association, he spent three years at the University of Cambridge where he obtained a Master of Philosophy in international relations.
+Brigety then served as an active duty U.S. naval officer and entered training to be a submarine officer.
+He returned to study at Cambridge and earned Doctor of Philosophy in international relations.